 My grandma Ida moved to Tucson, Arizona just after we moved out to Utah.
 Partially to be closer to her only child (my mom) and grandchildren, but also to get out of the cold New York winters.
-She lived down there in the same apartment complex as her last husband’s IDA4sister (Sadie) and Sadie’s sister-in-law, Adele.
+She lived down there in the same apartment complex as her last husband’s sister (Sadie) and Sadie’s sister-in-law, Adele.

 In fine Jewish tradition, she married her late sister’s widower, my “Uncle Sid”, many years after divorcing my grandfather.